Legacy board games are a relatively new concept in board games and today we’re looking at the best legacy board games

 The system accounts for the high emotional value that the players attach to characters and objects in-game and uses that emotion to not only tell a story but also to bring the players more deeply into it as well.
 Board games, after all, are a social experience, and anything that connects you to the world you are playing will enhance the experience.

-Even at the time of writing this, the factors of what constitutes legacy board games has evolved and are constantly being challenged.
+Even at the time of writing this, the factors of what constitutes legacy board games have evolved and are constantly being challenged.

 More on that later.
 For now, let’s see what board games are available.
 We’re going to take you through our favorite Legacy board games and take a look at what makes each one tick.